 Valentina Madrid, a 16-year old Hillsboro girl, and her 17-year old friend, Alma Lyons, were convicted of murder in 1907 for poisoning Valentina’s husband.
 They sprinkled his coffee with “Rough on Rats” for a week.
 They claimed that Valentina’s boyfriend, Francisco Baca, coerced them.
 However, he was acquitted and both girls were convicted and sentenced to be hung.
 However, their sentences were changed to life in prison due to the public outcry.
 They were pardoned by Governor Octaviano Larrazolo in 1920, with three specific conditions.
 He told the women to “secure honorable employment, remain in New Mexico, and never set foot in Sierra County again.”

 Of the many fascinating characters roaming the Black Range during the gold and silver boom, few were as unabashedly “colorful” as Sadie Orchard, the Black Range’s most successful madam.
-Born in Mills County, Iowa in 1859, Sadie Jane Creech arrived in Kingston in 1886.
+Born in Mills County, Iowa in 1859, Sadie Jane Creech arrived in Hillsboro in 1886.
 She opened a brothel on Virtue Avenue the following year.
 The jokes write themselves and the irony was lost on no one.

 Details about Sadie’s life are a mix of fact and wildly exaggerated fiction, due in no small part to Sadie’s tendency to embellish her personal narrative.
 From the moment she arrived, Sadie distanced herself from her Midwestern roots, claiming to be from London.
 Frankly, that was a wise choice considering her chosen line of work.